oJoaoSantos/oJoaoSantos/README.md

  👋 Hi, I’m @oJoaoSantos.
  🌱 Started intensive training in November that lasted until the end of july 2023 and here I am!
-Ready to embrace the first project in the field of programming..
+Ready to embrace the first professional project in the field of programming..

 <!---